spamhaus/spamassassin-dqs/README.md

 ***

-#### What is DQS
+#### What is DQS?

-DQS (acronym for Data Query Service) is a set of DNSBLs with real time updates operated by Spamhaus Technology ([https://www.spamhaustech.com](https://www.spamhaustech.com))
+Data Query Service (DQS) is a set of DNSBLs, updated in real-time, operated by Spamhaus Technology ([https://www.spamhaustech.com](https://www.spamhaustech.com))

 ***

-#### What are the zones available with DQS
+#### What zones are available with DQS?

-All zones and their meaning with all possible return codes are documented [here](https://docs.spamhaustech.com/10-data-type-documentation/datasets/030-datasets.html)
+All zones, their definitions, and all possible return codes are documented [here](https://docs.spamhaustech.com/10-data-type-documentation/datasets/030-datasets.html)

 ***

-#### What are the advantages of DQS
+#### What are the advantages of DQS?

-There are some.
-First of all you will get real time updates instead of one minute delayed updates that you get querying the public mirrors or getting an RSYNC feed.
+With DQS, Spamhaus provides real time updates instead of the one-minute-delayed updates that are used by the public mirrors and the RSYNC feed.
-Sixty seconds doesn't seem too much but when dealing with hailstormers they are *crucial*.
-The increase in catch rate between public mirrors and DQS is mostly thanks to the real time updates.
+Sixty seconds doesn't seem like much, but when dealing with hailstormers they are *crucial*: the increase in catch rate between the public mirrors and DQS is mostly due to the real time updates.

-Along with the above advantage you will also get two new zones to query, ZRD (Zero Reputation Domains) and AuthBL.
+Along with the above advantage, free DQS users will also get two new zones to query, Zero Reputation Domains (ZRD) and AuthBL.
+Paid-for DQS users will also get access to the Hash BlockList (HBL).

-ZRD automatically adds newly-registered and previously dormant domains to a block list for 24 hours.
-It also gives you return codes that indicate the age of the domain in hours since first observation.
+ZRD automatically adds newly-registered as well as previously-dormant domains to a block list for 24 hours.
+It also gives return codes that indicate the age of the domain (in hours) since first detection.

-AuthBL is mostly dedicated to anyone that operates a submission smtp server.
-It's a list of IPs that are known to host bots that use stolen credentials to spam.
-If one of your customer gets his credentials stolen, AuthBL greatly mitigates the problem of botnets to abuse the account, and keeps your MTAs safe from being blacklisted.
+AuthBL is primarily designed for use by anyone operating a submission SMTP server.
+It is a list of IPs that are known to host bots that use stolen credentials to spam.
+If one of your customers gets their credentials stolen, AuthBL greatly mitigates the ability of botnets to abuse the account, and keeps your MTAs safe from collateral damage.

+HBL is a zone dedicated to deal with sextortions/scam cryptowallets, dropbox emails and malicious files.

 ***

-#### How does DQS performs
+#### How does DQS perform?

-You can [see it by yourself](https://www.virusbulletin.com/testing/results/latest/vbspam-email-security).
-We are independently tested by Virus Bulletin, that tests both DQS and public mirror performances.
-The difference is that DQS catches up to 42% more spam than our public mirrors.
+You can [see it yourself](https://www.virusbulletin.com/testing/results/latest/vbspam-email-security).
+We are independently tested by Virus Bulletin, a company that tests both DQS and public mirror performances.
+The difference between them is that DQS catches up to 42% more spam than our public mirrors.
-And please be aware that that results on VBSpam are achieved by using *only* the DQS dataset, meaning that if you just add an antivirus to your email filtering setup you can possibly reach the same performance as other commercial antispam products.
+NOTE: Results on VBSpam are achieved by using *only* the DQS dataset, meaning that if you just add an antivirus to your email filtering setup you can potentially reach the same performance as other commercial antispam products.

+#### HBL performance boost

+While we know that every scenario is different, our in the field observations made using the Virus Bulletin spam feed shows that including HBL in your antispam setup could roughly boost spam detection from 0,3% up to slightly more than 1%

 ***

 #### What is the licensing for DQS?

-The usage terms are [the same](https://www.spamhaus.org/organization/dnsblusage/) as the ones for our public mirrors, meaning that if you already use our public mirrors you are entitled for a free DQS key.
+The usage terms are [the same](https://www.spamhaus.org/organization/dnsblusage/) as the terms for our public mirrors, meaning that if you already use our public mirrors you are entitled to a free DQS key.

 ***

+#### What is the difference between paid-for and free DQS?

+With free DQS you have access to ZRD and AuthBL, and you must abide by the [free usage policy limits](https://www.spamhaus.org/organization/dnsblusage/)

+With a paid subscription there is no query limit, and access to HBL (the new zone that deals with cryptovalues, emails and malware) is included.

+All the technical information about HBL is available [here](https://docs.spamhaustech.com/10-data-type-documentation/datasets/030-datasets.html#hbl)

+If you have a free DQS subscription and would like to trial HBL, please send an email to [sales@spamteq.com](mailto:sales@spamteq.com) including your customer ID, and you will be contacted by one of our representative to activate a 30 day trial.

+***

 #### How do I register a DQS key?

-It's very easy, just go [here](https://www.spamhaustech.com/dqs/) and complete the registration procedure.
+Just go [here](https://www.spamhaustech.com/dqs/) and complete the registration procedure.
 After you register an account, go to [this](https://portal.spamhaustech.com/manuals/dqs/) page and you'll find the DQS key under section "1.0 Datafeed Query Service".

 ***

 #### Prerequisites

-You naturally need a DQS key along with SpamAssassin 3.4.1+ already installed on your system.
+You need a DQS key along with an existing SpamAssassin 3.4.1+ installation on your system.
 These instructions do not cover the initial SpamAssassin installation.
-To correctly install SpamAssassin please refer to instructions applicable to your distribution.
+To correctly install SpamAssassin, please refer to instructions applicable to your SpamAssassin distribution.

-The scores in this configuration files are weighted for a `required_score` of 4 instead of the default 6.
-If you use a different `required_score` adjust the values accordingly.
+The scores in this configuration file are weighted for a `required_score` of 4 instead of the default 6.
+If you use a different `required_score`, remember to adjust the values accordingly.

 ***